soorajshankar/GeoCoder-React/README.md

 @viewMode EDIT/VIEW,
 @isMapLoaded loded/not boolean

-## Marker Modal - Functional Component
+# Find Address Modal - Functional Component

 Reusable component as addMarker/EditMarker

 ### Props

-@marker : marker object needs to be edited/added in shape of {name,lat,lng}
-@mode : defines add mode or edit mode (from constant enum MARKERMODES) \*
+@edittingMarker : marker object if the component is mounted as edit mode
+@searchAddress : Promise which will validate the address. accepts (address,country) as arguments

 ### React Hooks

-@name ,
-@lat ,
-@lng : form data
+@searchValue
+@suggestions
+@validationMessage
+@isFetching
+@country